 Making friends across Hereford often starts with easy, familiar plans.
 A short catch‑up in the centre, a walk by the river near the Quay, or a gentle chat around the Cathedral keeps things comfortable.
 Start with a brief, public first meet, then suggest another easy plan if you click.
 Keeping it local makes meeting again much easier — and repeat meet‑ups are where friendship forms.

-Whether you have just moved to Hereford or want to widen your circle, it is straightforward to meet local people here.
+Whether you have just moved to Hereford, work from home, or simply want to widen your social circle, Drinking Partners helps you find people nearby and start relaxed local conversations.

 It only takes a few minutes to get started: